SSH-AGENT(1) User Commands SSH-AGENT(1)

 terminates.

-There are two main ways to get an agent set up.
+There are three main ways to get an agent set up.
 The first is at the

 start of an X session, where all other windows or programs are started